csalinas-dev/bugg-lights/docs/CONTEXT.md

 ## External Dependencies & Integrations

-Describe non-trivial dependencies:

-- Databases (name and role, not credentials).
+No non-trivial external dependencies or integrations; this is a standalone static site.

+- No databases.
-- Message queues / event buses.
+- No message queues or external APIs.
-- External APIs / services.
-- Shared internal libraries.

-Clarify what the repo reads/writes, and where.
+- Static assets served from `public/` directory.

 ---

 ## Environments & Configuration

-Summarize:

-- Available environments (local, dev, staging, production, etc.).
-- How configuration is usually provided (environment variables, JSON/YAML, secret manager).
+- Available environments: Local development (Next.js dev server), production (static build).
+- Configuration provided via `next.config.mjs` and package.json scripts.
-- Any important environment-specific behavior or flags (feature toggles, modes).
+- No environment-specific behavior or feature toggles.

 ---

 ## Interactions with Other Repositories

-If this repo is part of a larger system:

-- List the other repos it interacts with.
-- Describe:
-  - Interaction type (HTTP, queue, shared DB, shared library).
-  - Direction (who calls whom).
-  - High-level data exchanged.
+This repository does not interact with other repositories; it is self-contained.

 ---

 ## Known Constraints / Legacy Areas

-Call out:

-- Modules or flows considered “legacy” or fragile.
-- Performance-sensitive paths or areas that must be optimized.
-- Known technical debt that future changes should keep in mind.

-This helps onboard new developers and keeps Roo honest about where it’s operating.
+No known legacy areas or constraints; codebase appears modern and straightforward with no technical debt noted.